A Generalised Exponentiated Gradient Approach to Enhance Fairness in Binary and Multi-class Classification Tasks: Detailed Results

 \subsubsection{\revised{Evaluation and} Statistical Methods}

-\revised{When comparing \tool against baseline approaches in Section \ref{sec:results}, we report the trade-off between the fairness and effectiveness metrics in terms of Pareto-optimality \cite{Harman2011}.
+When comparing \tool against baseline approaches in Section \ref{sec:results}, we report the trade-off between fairness and effectiveness using Pareto-optimality \cite{Harman2011} and trade-off scores.
 Pareto-optimality is computed by identifying the Pareto Front from all the solutions returned by all algorithms and counting the number of times a solution from a given algorithm appears in the front \cite{Harman2011}.
 We recall how the Pareto Front is defined as the set of solutions $ x \in X$ such that $x$ is better than all other solutions in $X$ in at least one objective, and no other solution dominates $x$ in all objectives \cite{Harman2011}.
-Specifically, we compute the number of Pareto optimal solutions for each fairness-effectiveness metric combination.}
+In this context, we use the F1-score as the effectiveness metric because it provides a comprehensive picture of the model's predictive accuracy.